vernesapodrimaj/warehouse_retail_sales/README.md

 ### Categorize the data based on the averages and count how many records fall into each category
        SELECT
-### Categorizing ReadingTime based on the calculated average
     CASE
         WHEN ReadingTime < (SELECT AVG(ReadingTime) FROM sleeptime_prediction_dataset) THEN 'Below Average Reading' WHEN ReadingTime = (SELECT AVG(ReadingTime) FROM sleeptime_prediction_dataset) THEN 'Average Reading' ELSE 'Above Average Reading'
     END AS reading_category,

-### Categorizing WorkoutTime based on the calculated average
+### Categorizing WorkoutTime,PhoneTime based on the calculated average
     CASE
         WHEN WorkoutTime < (SELECT AVG(WorkoutTime) FROM sleeptime_prediction_dataset) THEN 'Below Average Workout' WHEN WorkoutTime = (SELECT AVG(WorkoutTime) FROM sleeptime_prediction_dataset) THEN 'Average Workout' ELSE 'Above Average Workout'
     END AS workout_category,

-### Categorizing PhoneTime based on the calculated average
     CASE
         WHEN PhoneTime < (SELECT AVG(PhoneTime) FROM sleeptime_prediction_dataset) THEN 'Below Average Phone Use' WHEN PhoneTime = (SELECT AVG(PhoneTime) FROM sleeptime_prediction_dataset) THEN 'Average Phone Use'